Further Evidence of Discrimination in New Car Negotiations and Estimates of Its Cause, 94 Michigan Law Review 109 (1995)

 Date of Authorship for this Version

 Ayres, Ian, "Further Evidence of Discrimination in New Car Negotiations and Estimates of Its Cause" (1995).
 Faculty Scholarship Series.
-Paper 1523.
+1523.